EeroMustalahti/CourseRecommendations/README.md

 # CourseRecommendations
-Application for recommending university courses for students.
+Application for recommending university courses for students based on passed courses.